Jemoka/blag/content/posts/KBhlinear_algebra_errors.md

 ## Polynomials Quiz {#polynomials-quiz}

 -   state the fundamental theorem of algebra; error: \\(\mathcal{P}\_{m}(\mathbb{F})\\) is a [vector space]({{< relref "KBhvector_space.md" >}}) of [polynomial]({{< relref "KBhpolynomial.md" >}})s with degree _at most \\(m\\)_, and yet the FtOA requires _exactly \\(m\\)_

+## Upper Triangular Quiz {#upper-triangular-quiz}

+-   upper-triangular representation is findable when the space is 1) under complexes and 2) for finite-dimensional vector spaces; need BOTH conditions